7 ways to stay in touch after graduationCategories: Alumni in the News

 1.Participate in our public — and alumni-focused — events.

-From webinars and online meditation sessions to dialogues on instagram live, we don’t plan on letting the recent requirements to social distance stop us from hosting inspiring speakers and creating space for important discussions.
+From webinars and online meditation sessions to dialogues on instagram live, we don’t plan on letting the current requirements to social distance stop us from hosting inspiring speakers and creating space for important discussions.
 And we are looking forward to hosting more in-person events in the future.
 Upcoming events are posted on our events calendar.
 Watch for more to be posted soon!

 (Above: Alexander C. Tsai from Harvard Medical School gave an Impact Talk on Automotive Assembly Plant Closures and Opioid Overdose Mortality in the United States, January 22, 2020.)